sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-templates.md

 Please follow the steps below to configure your human resources data model.

-## Silo Settings
+### Silo Settings

 When creating the application model base on the HR template it is first necessary to configure the required elements in the **Silo** tab:

 - The silo type
 - The dependencies if needed
-- The location of the importfiles and the itteration if Files iteration if you want to load several files
+- The location of the importfiles and the iteration if Files iteration if you want to load several files
 - The constants

-### Mandators silo settings
+#### Mandators silo settings

 In order to correctly configure the following elements are mandatory:

 - Repository code
 - Repository name

----

-> [!note] By default The HR model will create a default repository based on silo repository code and name.
+> By default The HR model will create a default repository based on silo repository code and name.

----

-## Discovery Mappings
+### Discovery Mappings

-When cofiguring a Human resource type template for an application mode the following attributes are necessary:
+When configuring a Human resource type template for an application mode the following attributes are necessary:

-- Organization type reference: loads the organization type (__ex:__ Direction, Service...)
+- Organization type reference: loads the organization type (**ex:** Direction, Service...)
-- Organization link type reference: loads the organization link type (__ex:__ Hierarchical...)
+- Organization link type reference: loads the organization link type (**ex:** Hierarchical...)
-- Organization: loads the organization (__ex:__ DCOM, DSI, DRH...)
+- Organization: loads the organization (**ex:** DCOM, DSI, DRH...)
-- Title reference: loads the civility (__ex:__ Mr, Mrs...)
+- Title reference: loads the civility (**ex:** Mr, Mrs...)
-- Job title reference: loads the job title code (__ex:__ RD-Ing, DirCom...)
+- Job title reference: loads the job title code (**ex:** RD-Ing, DirCom...)
-- Identity: loads the identities (__ex:__ employees, contractors...)
+- Identity: loads the identities (**ex:** employees, contractors...)
 - Manager (Organization): loads the organization managers

----

-> [!note] If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.
+> If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.

----

-### Organization Type Reference
+#### Organization Type Reference

 To create an organization type mapping go to the **Mapping** tab and add a mapping of type **Organization type reference**.